 The STA advertises the support for RRCM by setting the RRCM Capability subfield to 1 in the Extended Capabilities Element.

+When using RMA in the subsequent association(s) attempt, the non-AP STA and AP can protect some of the management frames before association.

-the generation of RMA(s) and RMAK) for RRCM are in 12.2.12.2.
-The identification procedure is in 12.2.12.3.
+The generation of RMA(s) and RMAK) for RRCM are described in 12.2.12.2.
+The identification procedure is described in 12.2.12.3.
+The usage of generated RMA(s) is described in 12.2.12.4.
+The management frame protection before association when using RMA(s) is described in 12.2.12.5.

 12.2.12.2 RMA and Key Generation